swargithub/applied-angular/labs/counter-lab.md

 ### Feature Component

 Create a new folder in `src/app/features` called `counter-lab`.

+> NOTE: If you are doing this again, first, awesome, secondly, create a different name for the feature - e.g. `counter-lab-final`, and adapt
+> accordingly.

 Create an Angular component in that folder called `counter.component.ts`.